igorDykhta/kepler-raster-server/README.md

 docker-compose up --build titiler
 ```

-The raster tile server will be available at `http://localhost:8000` and can be used to setup a raster tile layer in kepler.gl.
+The raster tile server will be available at `http://localhost:8000` and can be used to setup a raster tile layer in kepler.gl during development.

 ## API Endpoints